dconnenc/mtgproject/README.md

 Functions fired from here will target an API, the <node> file in the Backend folder.

-The routes are defined the node file, and import the specific database queries from the <queries> file.
+The routes are defined in the node file, and import the specific database queries from the <queries> file.

+The front end files are still in need of refactoring, and a are disorganized.

 //Known Bugs & ToDo List//